andymeneely/squib/README.md

 # Development

 Squib is currently in pre-release alpha, so the API is still maturing.
+I do change my mind about the names and meaning of things at this stage.
 If you are using Squib, however, I'd love to hear about it!
 Feel free to [file a bug or feature request](https://github.com/andymeneely/squib/issues).

 # Contributing